jogp10/GongasMaze/README1.txt

 When we started developing, we didn't know about the existence of structs.
 They would have helped us a lot in the beginning of the project with IDing robots as it is a more clean and organised way of storing information related to them.
-Instead, we used some dynamic vectors to store their positions in y and x axis and so we knew wether they were alive or not.
+Instead, we used some dynamic vectors to store their positions in y and x axis and so we knew ether they were alive or not.

 MAIN DIFFICULTIES: